marquee/proto/README.md

 # Proto

-Proto is a front-end web prototyping tool, combining markup (.jade), script (.coffee), and style (.styl) into a single page.
+Proto is a front-end web prototyping tool, combining markup ([Jade](http://jade-lang.com/)), script ([CoffeeScript](http://coffeescript.org)), and style ([Stylus](http://learnboost.github.com/stylus/)) into a single page.
 It creates a set of files each representing one of those three facets of the page, plus files for notes and settings, and serves up their rendered form.
 Every time the page is loaded, those files are compiled on-the-fly.
 It's helpful for creating prototypes using CoffeeScript, Jade, and Stylus, without having to set up a build process and environment.

 ## Installation

+Proto is a command-line tool built in [Node](http://nodejs.org/), specifically [CoffeeScript](http://coffeescript.org), and is available through [npm](https://npmjs.org/).

     npm install -g proto-cli